thomersch/openstreetmap-calendar/README.md

 A simple calendar for tracking OpenStreetMap related activities, so we don't have to wrestle the wiki anymore.

-This is a Django application, it uses [pipenv](https://pipenv.kennethreitz.org/en/latest/) for managing dependencies.
-See their manual for setup instructions.

 ## Principles

 * Less, but better.